2-Point™ Weight Distributing Hitch

 What Does Trailer Tongue Weight Mean?

 The tongue weight is the static force the trailer tongue exerts on the hitch ball.
-For instance, if a 2,000-pound conventional trailer is loaded with 1,000 pounds of cargo, the proper tongue weight of the loaded trailer should be between 300 and 450 pounds, or 10-15 percent of the loaded 3,000 pound total.
-A tongue scale will confirm actual tongue weight.
+For instance, if a 2,000-pound conventional trailer is loaded with 1,000 pounds of cargo, the proper tongue weight of the loaded trailer should be between 300 and 450 pounds or 10-15 percent of the loaded 3,000-pound total.
+The tongue scale is displayed on the specifications of each of our products and will confirm the available tongue weights.

 How Much Can You Tow?

 If your receiver hitch is rated for use with weight distribution, the weight distribution system will allow you to tow at the maximum capacity of the receiver hitch.
-Weight distribution doesn’t “increase” your receiver’s capacity so much as it allows the hitch to be used at its maximum capacity.
+Weight distribution doesn’t “increase” your receiver’s capacity so much as it will enable the hitch to be used at its maximum capacity.

 Generally, most people who choose to tow something try to keep the total weight at around 80 percent of their vehicle’s maximum towing capacity.
 This is the best way to make sure you don’t cause damage to your vehicle or increase the potential for accidents or difficulty hauling the trailer.